Annapurna Base Camp Difficulty – 8 Factors to Look Out For

 Furthermore, most of the time, food is included in trekking packages.
 To earn additional stamina, you might sometimes take it on your own.
 Food is less expensive at lower elevations than at higher elevations.

 In the same way, finding a single room during high seasons is challenging.
 You’ll have to share restrooms and other facilities most of the time.
-Bring several water bottles, water purification tablets, and drinks with you because a bottle of water costs around $1.
+Bring several water bottles, water purification tablets, and drinks because a water bottle costs around $1.

 Nepal’s price of products and utensils differs depending on where you go.
 Similarly, you’ll find it cheaper in specific regions and more costly in others.
 As a result, to overcome the ABC trek’s difficulties, you must manage your resources.

-Due to a scarcity of transportation, you will need to use alternate forms of transportation outside of Pokhara.
-Similarly, herds, mules, and porters will be available to help you with your stuff.
+Due to a scarcity of transportation, you will need to use alternate forms outside of Pokhara.
+Similarly, herds, mules, and porters will help you with your stuff.

 At lower heights, everything looks to be less expensive.
 So, to maintain your ABC trek difficulty at an average level, you’ll have to get your supplies at a lower altitude.

 You will not have to worry about food or water because these are included in the hiking package.
-Additionally, if you must make a purchase, do it at a lower elevation.
+Additionally, if you must purchase, do it at a lower elevation.

-Without a porter or guide, the trek to Annapurna base camp is scarcely worth it.
+The trek to Annapurna base camp is scarcely worth it without a porter or guide.
 Similarly, you can’t picture carrying all your possessions while hiking to Annapurna.

-You’ll need a lot of practice to trek without a guide or porter.
+You’ll need much practice to trek without a guide or porter.
 The hike isn’t challenging in any way.
 However, there are a few rough and steep spots.
 Going up and down the stone steps is quite challenging.

 Consequently, employing a porter and tour guide is a wise decision.
 One of the most challenging components of the ABC trek is not having a porter or guide.